-|Students are expected to be familiar with basic, first year, integral calculus, differential calculus and linear algebra.|
+|Students are expected to be familiar with basic, first year, integral calculus, differential calculus and linear algebra|

 At the completion of this unit, you should be able to:

-Unit outlines will be available 2 weeks before the first day of teaching for 1000-level and 5000-level units, or one week before the first day of teaching for all other units.
+Unit outlines will be available 2 weeks before the first day of teaching for the relevant session.

 Key dates through the academic year, including teaching periods, census, payment deadlines and exams.

 Enrolment, course planning, fees, graduation, support services, student IT

 Code of Conduct for Students, Conditions of Enrollment, University Privacy Statement, Academic Integrity